gaia-taipei/tw-firefox-weekly/Luke.md

-## 12/21 - 12/25 ##
+## 12/28 - 12/31 ##

 ### Last Week ###

 * [TV Remote Control]
     - [WIP] Bug 1228262 - [TV 2.5] Implement secure connection on remote control client side
-        - Secure follow-up discussion with Paul
+        - "secure.html/secure.js" had been implemented with "crypto.subtle"
-        - Identified the TO-DO tasks with Eric
+        - integrated with Eric's gecko code
+    - [Done] Bug 1235511 - [TV 2.5] Add the permission to let web components work correctly in the remote control app
+        - figured out the problem and made the patch
+        - landed on master

 * [TV Marketplace]
-    - [Done] Bug 1232345 - [TV][2.5] Preview Website in Preview window
+    - [WIP] Bug 1235977 - [TV][2.5] Video can't be played in the preview mode
-        - landed on master
+        - found the root cause and made a quick patch for demo
+        - worked out a formal patch and waiting for review
-    - [Done] Bug 1233682 - [TV][2.5] Make TV support window.open() with "remote=true"
+    - [Review] Bug 1234163 - [TV][2.5] Add Website to smart home
-        - landed on master
-    - [Review] Bug 1217771 - [TV][2.5] Add Website to the apps folder
+    - [Review] Bug 1233681 - [TV][2.5] Update contextmenu id to the top element
+    - [Review] Bug 1235116 - [TV][2.5] Open or press option key on website
+    - [Review] Bug 1232619 - [TV][2.5] Update preview area's background color
+    - [Review] Bug 1235518 - [TV][2.5][AppDeck] Show a confirm screen before deleting bookmark

 * [TV General]
-    - [Review] Bug 1161440 - [Presentation WebAPI] trusted UI for device selection on Firefox OS
-    - [Review] Bug 1201013 - [TV 2.5][Home] The "window.confirm()" and "window.prompt()" dialog shows two "OK" buttons on TV incorrectly

-* [Audio Channel]
-    - [Review] Bug 1230069 - Fix test cases of public notification v.s normal and public notification v.s content
-    - [Review] Bug 1230061 - Fix the test case of ringer v.s. ringer
+    - [Review] Bug 1235300 - [GijTV] Smart system has to set the ready-state attribute to let JSMarionette know ready to test

+* [Keyboard]
+    - Bug 1110030 - Routing hardware key events to keyboard app when an input field is focusing
+        - participated in the discussion with Tim and Chun-min

 ### This Week ###